-Recognising and advancing in your current skill level is an important part of flying and sometimes it’s difficult to progress without knowing the correct next steps.
-Here at the GMFA we will show you those important next steps to be practised and give you the confidence to take your flying to the next level.
+Recognizing and advancing in your current skill level is an important part of flying and sometimes it’s difficult to progress without knowing the correct next steps.
+Here at the GMFA we will show you those important next steps to be practiced and give you the confidence to take your flying to the next level.

 As your piloting skills increase from those early solo days, to aerobatics and beyond, making the correct choice of equipment is important to be able to progress to the next level.
 Whether you are upgrading to your first aerobatic model or perhaps investing in a more sophisticated transmitter, we are here to guide you, enabling you to make an informed choice.